SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_3__know_your_boundaries_turtle.md

 ### Part 3

-# Know your boundary’s, Turtle
+# Know your boundaries, Turtle

 Currently with our turtle game you can move your player turtle off the screen